-Key Factor #2 - Comparison of the event related O_3 concentration with non-event related high O_3 concentrations: The second key factor for a Tier 2 demonstration considers the characteristics of the event-related concentration versus the non-event O_3 concentration distribution at the monitor.
+Key Factor #2 - Comparison of the event-related O3 concentration with non-event related high O3 concentrations: The second key factor for a Tier 2 clear causal analysis considers the characteristics of the event-related concentration versus the non-event O3 concentration distribution at the monitor.
 Addressing key factor #2 involves showing that the exceedance due to the exceptional event:

-• is in the 99th or higher percentile of the 5-year distribution of O3 monitoring data, OR

-• is one of the four highest O3 concentrations within 1 year (among those concentrations that have not already been excluded under the EER, if any).
+- is in the 99th or higher percentile of the 5-year distribution of O3 monitoring data, OR - is one of the four highest O3 concentrations within 1 year (among those concentrations that have not already been excluded under the Exceptional Events Rule, if any).

 Applying this key factor recognizes that an air agency will likely need more detailed information to establish a clear causal relationship between the event and the monitored exceedance in an area or season with elevated non-event related O3 concentrations.
-Therefore, limiting the Tier 2 demonstration to events in the 99th or higher percentile of 5 years of monitoring data will generally ensure the event-impacted data are high compared to other data at the monitoring site.
+Therefore, limiting the Tier 2 analysis to events in the 99th or higher percentile of 5 years of monitoring data will generally ensure the event-influenced data are high compared to other data at the monitoring site.
 If event-related concentrations have already been excluded for this year, then those values should not be included when determining the ranking.
-However, if the non-event O3 concentrations at a monitor in the year (or season) when the event-related O3 exceedance occurred are low when compared with other surrounding years in the 5 year record, an exceedance in this "low" O3 year could still affect design value calculations and determinations within the scope of the EER.
-Therefore, if the data requested for exclusion are one of the four highest within 1 year (among those concentrations that have not already been excluded under the EER, if any), the key factor would be met.
-If both key factors (#1 and #2) are met, then a Tier 2 demonstration may be sufficient.
+However, if the non-event O3 concentrations at a monitor in the year (or season) when the event-related O3 exceedance occurred are low when compared with other surrounding years in the 5 year record, an exceedance in this "low" O3 year could still affect design value calculations and determinations within the scope of the Exceptional Events Rule.
+Therefore, if the data requested for exclusion are one of the four highest within 1 year (among those concentrations that have not already been excluded under the Exceptional Events Rule, if any), the key factor would be met.
+If both key factors (#1 and #2) are met, then a Tier 2 demonstration will likely be sufficient.

-Compare the event-related O_3 concentration with non-event related high O_3 concentrations:
+Compare the event-related O3 concentration with non-event related high O3 concentrations:

 - 1) Provide the percentile ranking of the data requested for exclusion when compared with the most recent 5 years of monitoring data.
-Include the plot showing this result or reference the generated plot in another section of the demonstration. - 2) If data are in the 99th (or higher) percentile OR are one of the top four O3 maximums within 1 year AND key factor #1 is satisfied AND the EPA Regional Office and the affected air agency have discussed the potential event THEN the air agency should prepare a Tier 2 demonstration.
+Include the plot showing this result or reference the generated plot in another section of the demonstration. - 2) If data are in the 99th (or higher) percentile OR are one of the top four O3 maximums within 1 year AND key factor #1 is satisfied AND the EPA Regional office and the affected air agency have discussed the potential event THEN the air agency should prepare a Tier 2 analysis to support the clear causal relationship criterion.
+If the data are not in the 99th (or higher) percentile and are one of the top four O3 maximums within 1 year, or if the EPA Regional office identified that a more complex analysis is needed, then the air agency should prepare a Tier 3 analysis for the clear causal relationship criterion.